 Our presentation designers note that one of the biggest misconceptions about PowerPoint is that creating a presentation is simply a matter of dropping information onto a slide.
 This stems from the fact that PowerPoint is actually very simple to use.
 This leads users to crowd single slides with as much information as they can, often leading to complex topics being made even more difficult to understand.
 The contradiction is clear: PowerPoint is both too simple and too complex.

 But the value of PowerPoint shouldn’t be so easily dismissed.
 Like many other digital tools, it’s had a democratizing effect on the sharing of information.
-It’s allowed any user the ability to create and share information, without any design background or training, and brought a more accessible way to share to millions of businesses.
+It’s given any user the ability to create and share information, without any design background or training, and brought a more accessible way to share to millions of businesses.
 And like any tool, with time and education it can be used to tell rich, complex stories in an easily understandable way.

 One response to PowerPoint has been to abandon presentations altogether, in favor or long-from memos.
 When Amazon banned PowerPoint from being used in executive meetings, the result was that “instead of reading bullet points on a PowerPoint slide, everyone sits silently for about 30 minutes to read a "’six-page memo that's narratively structured with real sentences, topic sentences, verbs, and nouns.’”